Bunkai9448/digipet_PSP/Syscalls/README.md

 of requirement or license, I hope this is OK with you.
 However if you want me to take your files out of this repo, please submit a github issue and I will gladly abide by your decission.
 Thanks.

-- This method/plugin was buried and almost forgotten, It's time to make it spread, because it solves many headaches for this and future translation projects and it deserves the attention.
+- This method/plugin was buried and almost forgotten.
+It's time to make it spread, because it solves many headaches for this and future translation projects, and it deserves the attention.
 You can learn more about the plugin in:
 https://wololo.net/talk/viewtopic.php?f=28&t=42910&p=389277
 https://github.com/kokibits/LangSwapper